 E.ON energy is one of the UK’s largest electricity and gas suppliers and the overall winners of the 2013 uSwitch Customer Satisfaction Awards.

-To compare all energy suppliers including E.ON and find the cheapest tariff for you enter your postcode in the green box to the right.
+To compare all energy suppliers including E.ON and find the cheapest tariff for you click on the blue box to the right.
 To learn more, keep reading:

 2013 Customer Satisfaction Awards

 E.ON energy were the overall winners in the 2013 uSwitch Customer Satisfaction Awards.

 The supplier ranked first place in categories Green Services, Energy Efficiency, Reward Schemes and Meter Services.

 E.ON also ranked second place in the categories of Best Deal for You, Customer Service, Online Services and Billing Services.